nxvelveteen/FNF-JS-Engine/README.md

   <b>JS Engine Mobile</b>
   <br>
 </h1>

-# NOTE
-THIS NOT THE JS ENGINE BASE REPO.
-THIS BRANCH MADE BY [mcagabe19](https://github.com/mcagabe19) AND ALL CREDITS GOES TO HER.

 <h3 align="center">
   <b>JS Engine is a heavily modified Psych Engine fork Jordan made, with lower-end PCs and more customization in mind while also aiming to be a replacement for OS "Engine".</b>